Readings for Honors

 Prerequisite: One of HISP-S 324, HISP-S 328, HISP-S 331, HISP-S 333, or HISP-S 334 or Consent of the Department

-In this course we will look at how Spanish American cultural production responds to experiences of violence during the 20th and early 21st centuries.
-Cultural texts include poems, film, photography and visual art, and prose (short stories and possibly a novel or two).
-Our main goal will be to explore how different cultural forms seek to record, remember, transmit, and understand experiences of political repression, economic domination, and terror.
+In this course we will look at how post-independence (19th century through present) Spanish American cultural production responds to new forms of colonialism arising after the decline of the old colonial power, Spain.
+Cultural texts include poems, film, photography and visual art, and short prose works.
+Our main goal will be to explore how different cultural forms seek to record, remember, transmit, and understand unequal power relations based on economic exploitation, political domination, and racialized social hierarchies.
 Course material will be taken from three different historical contexts: the Mexican revolution of 1910-1920; revolutionary violence and military dictatorship/state terrorism in the Southern Cone (Argentina and Chile) of the 1970’s and 80’s; and the narco wars and gang violence in Mexico and Central America of the early 21st century.
 We will pay close attention to the specific compositional nature of various cultural forms, asking how film, painting, music, poetry, and prose fiction each respond in their own ways to experiences that appear to exceed what ordinary language is capable of conveying.
-Evaluation based on class participation, short writing assignments, presentations, and a final research project.
+Evaluation based on class participation, short writing assignments, presentations, and a final project.

 Note: For permission to take this class, e-mail howard21@iu.edu